NC State vs. Princeton Predictions & Picks - Women's NCAA Tournament First Round

 NC State Schedule Analysis

-- The Wolfpack's signature win this season came in a 94-81 victory over the No. 3 Iowa Hawkeyes on December 1.
+- The Wolfpack's signature victory this season came against the Iowa Hawkeyes, a team ranked inside the AP's Top 25 (No. 3).
+The Wolfpack took home the 94-81 win on the road on December 1.

-- The Wolfpack have tied for the 22nd-most Quadrant 1 victories in the country (six), but also have tied for the 43rd-most Quadrant 1 defeats (eight).
+- The Wolfpack have tied for the 21st-most Quadrant 1 victories in the country (six), but also have tied for the 45th-most Quadrant 1 defeats (eight).

-- NC State has tied for the 21st-most Quadrant 2 wins in the nation (six).

 NC State 2022-23 Best Wins